rnaudi/metrics/README.md

 ![C(t) with control limits – base, 100 requests, jitter 0.05](images/plot9.png)

-With 100 requests per window plus realistic jitter ($\pm 5\%$ on each step), $C(t)$ becomes quite noisy.
-The mean stays around 86% as expected, but individual windows vary significantly.
-Control limits are wide to accommodate this natural variation.
-Several windows might drift near the limits even though the underlying flow hasn't changed.
-This is why low-traffic flows need careful alerting rules—maybe "3 consecutive windows below threshold" instead of "any single window."
+With 100 requests per window and real operational jitter (±5% on each step), $C(t)$ varies significantly.
+The mean stays around 83% as expected, but individual windows range widely.
+Control limits must be wide to accommodate this genuine variation.

-#### 3.3 High volume with jitter
+#### 3.3 High volume with jitter—same problem persists

 ![C(t) with control limits – base, 1M requests, jitter 0.05](images/plot10.png)

-Same flow, same jitter ($\pm 5\%$ per step), but with 1M requests per window.
-The mean is still ~86%, and now the variation barely registers—almost all points cluster tightly around the mean.
-Control limits are much tighter.
-High volume **averages out** the jitter, making the signal reliable even when individual steps vary a bit.
+Same flow, same jitter (±5% per step), but with 1M requests per window.
+The mean is still ~83%, and notice: **the control limits barely tighten**.
+The variation is still there because it's REAL—each window genuinely has different success rates.

-**Takeaway**: With the same underlying flow and variability, higher volume gives you tighter control limits and more stable measurements.
-This makes your metrics robust to normal operational variation and lets you detect smaller degradations.
+**Critical insight**: Higher volume reduces **sampling noise**, but it does NOT eliminate **real process variation**.
+If your success rates genuinely fluctuate ±5% window-to-window (due to load, time-of-day, etc.), that variation persists at any traffic level.
+Jitter is signal, not noise.

+#### 3.4 What can you do about jitter?

+If your production metrics look like this—wide control limits even at high volume—you have real operational variability.
+Options:

+**Option 1: Increase window size**
+- Use 15 or 30-minute windows instead of 5-minute windows
+- Averages out short-term fluctuations
+- Trade-off: slower detection of real problems

+**Option 2: Use moving averages**
+- Track rolling average of $C(t)$ over last N windows
+- Smooths the signal, easier to spot trends
+- Trade-off: adds lag to detection

+**Option 3: Accept wider limits**
+- Set alert thresholds well below the jitter band
+- Only alert on clear, sustained degradation (e.g., "5 consecutive windows below 75%")
+- Requires distinguishing "normal jitter" from "real failure"

+**Option 4: Reduce the jitter itself**
+- Investigate and fix the root causes of variability
+- Load balancing, caching, performance optimization
+- This is often the best long-term solution

+**Takeaway**: Jitter is real variation in your system's behavior.
+Volume alone won't fix it—you need to either smooth the signal (bigger windows, moving averages) or fix the underlying variability.

 ---